JavierSirAra/EpsilonDelta/content/posts/2025-08-23-intuitive-exploration-ferrera-gomez/takagi.en.md

 i.e, the terms decay to zero fast enough for the higher-order bumps to not affect the differentiability of the function at most points.
 For example, $w_n = 2^{-3n/2} \leftrightarrow \tilde{w}_n = 2^{-n/2}, \quad \text{and} \quad \sum_n 2^{-n} < \infty$

-Intuition:
+Intuitively:
-- If the finer details do not decay, the function is too "jagged" , and thus nowhere differentiable.
+- If the finer details decay similarly to how they do in the classic Takagi function, the function is too "jagged", and thus nowhere differentiable.
-- If they decay slowly, the function is almost nowhere differentiable, but its derivative still takes all values on a sparse, uncountable set.
+- If they decay faster than that, but not too fast, the function is almost nowhere differentiable, but its derivative still takes all values on a sparse, uncountable set.
-- If they decay quickly enough(square-summable), the function is smooth enough to be differentiable almost everywhere.
-In essence, the **decay rate of $w_n2^n$** dictates the fractal roughness and differentiability behavior of the Takagi class function.
+- If they decay quickly enough (square-summable), the function is smooth enough to be differentiable almost everywhere.

+In essence, the **decay rate of $\tilde{w}_n$** dictates the roughness and differentiability behavior of the Takagi class function.

 ## 4. From dyadic tents to arbitrary point-clouds: the Ferrera–Gómez generalization